Hidden service descriptors: encryption format

 encryption as described in [HS-DESC-SECOND-LAYER].

-Hiding client authorization data
+Hiding restricted discovery data

 enabled or how many authorized clients there are.